Vlochos (archaeological site): Second phase (Classical-Hellenistic)

 The most extensive building phase at the site is divided in two sub-phases, both of which are stylistically dated to the 4th or 3rd century BC.
 The first of these is characterised by the construction of a large fortified enceinte, enclosing some of the hilltop, the slopes and the area of Patoma at the foot of the hill.
 Very little of the fortifications below the slopes remains today, due extensive later use of the site for building material.
 The geophysical prospection of 2016–2018, however, show that the fortification wall enclosed a 15 hectare space at the foot of the hill, with 35–40 large towers every 30 metres (one plethron).
 At least three gates have been identified in the southeast and southwest corner as well as in the centre of the southern side of the enclosure.

 At some time following this, the second building sub-phase brought some configurations to this layout, as the enclosed hilltop area was extended further to the north, and reinforced with 18 square towers.
 By constructing a cross-wall or diateichisma in the south slope, a large separately fortified acropolis was created.
 This latter area appears to have contained few buildings; only one courtyard house of a probable Hellenistic date and some minor auxiliary buildings have been noted here.

 The actual area of settlement was instead located in the flat area immediately below the hill.
 Here, geophysical prospection has revealed evidence for considerable buried remains of this phase, including a large avenue (plateia) leading along the slope with over 20 deviating side-streets (stenopoi).
 One, possibly two, agorai have been identified as well as clear indications of Classical-Hellenistic domestic architecture.

 Remains of monumental architecture as well as inscriptions have been found in the debris left by an abandoned 20th century quarry in the settlement area, indicating the existence of a possible sanctuary.

 Third phase (Late Roman)

 The 2016–2018 geophysical survey of the settlement area revealed the extensive remains of a hitherto unknown separately walled enceinte with 16 discernible towers.
 Similarities with other sites in Mainland Greece, including Nicopolis, Plataea, and Tanagra, suggest that this phase of habitation belongs to the Roman period, possibly the late 200s AD.
 At this time, the Balkan peninsula was ravaged by the Goths, leading to massive destruction in the eastern half of the Empire.
-This took place during the so-called Crisis of the Third Century, a time of unrest that only ended by the ascension of Diocletian in AD 284, and it is possible that the re-fortification of the location is relating to this time of unrest.
+This took place during the so-called Crisis of the Third Century, a time of unrest that only ended by the ascension of Diocletian in AD 284, and it is possible that the re-fortification of the location is related to this time of unrest.